Choronzon

 Choronzon /ˌkoʊˌroʊnˈzoʊn/ is a demon that originated in writing with the 16th-century occultists Edward Kelley and John Dee within the latter's occult system of Enochian magic.
 In the 20th century he became an important element within the mystical system of Thelema, founded by Aleister Crowley, where he is the "dweller in the abyss", believed to be the last great obstacle between the adept and enlightenment.
-Thelemites believe that if he is met with proper preparation, then his function is to destroy the ego, which allows the adept to move beyond the abyss of occult cosmology.
+Thelemites believe that if he is met with proper preparation, then his function is to destroy the ego (causing ego death), which allows the adept to move beyond the abyss of occult cosmology.

 Spelling variations

 Including Crowley's spelling of the name, Choronzon, there appear to be three alternatives.
-Meric Casaubon states that the name is Coronzon (without an 'h') in his True and Faithful Relation….
+Meric Casaubon states that the name is Coronzon (without an 'h') in his True and Faithful Relation.
 However, this is at variance with the spelling that appears in John Dee's own journals.
 Laycock's Enochian Dictionary gives the latter spelling as Coronzom, citing an original manuscript (Cotton XLVI Pt.
 I, fol.
 91a) as the source for the variant.
-A.D.
-Mercer's Liber Coronzom discusses the question of spelling in some detail and includes images taken from Dee's original diaries and from Casaubon's True and Faithful Relation... showing the differences.